c3re/ESP8266_uart_mqtt/Readme.md

 #Readme ESP8266
-This Project is for those who want to speak MQTT with a microcontroller that hasn't WiFi capabilities.
-You will speak RS232 to an ESP8266 and the ESP will handle all the WiFi and MQTT stuff for you.
+This Project is for those who want to speak MQTT with a microcontroller that has no WiFi capabilities.
+You will speak serial to an ESP8266 and the ESP will handle all the WiFi and MQTT stuff for you.

 ## Compile/Install